crysalead/sql-dialect/README.md

 $dialect->type('uuid', ['use' => 'char', 'length' => 30]);
 ```

-If you don't want to deal with abstract types you directly use `'use'` instead of `'type'` to define a column:
+If you don't want to deal with abstract types you can use directly `'use'` instead of `'type'` to define a column:

 ```php
 $createTable = $dialect->statement('create table');